 Now how about Andrew Undershaft and his daughter Barbara?
 How do they measure up against the maxim "You cannot serve God and wealth?"
-Andrew is provocative when he claims that his religion is being a Millionaire,^{xviii} but he quickly makes it clear that he means poverty is the greatest social evil -- both for himself and others -- and that he'd like to see each and every person acquire enough money for a decent life and power enough to be one's own master.^{xix} There's a question about whether his money is tainted because he's an arms manufacturer who's willing to sell to anyone with the ability to pay,^{xx} but that would be another sermon.
-He also has a troubling sense of corporate power in society, especially in influencing politics, but that might sound familiar to many here, especially in an election year.^{xxi} Yet, at the same time, he recognizes the power of true religious faith, as in his daughter Barbara.
+Andrew is provocative when he claims that his religion is being a Millionaire, xix but he quickly makes it clear that he means poverty is the greatest social evil -- both for himself and others -- and that he'd like to see each and every person acquire enough money for a decent life and power enough to be one's own master.
+There's a question about whether his money is tainted because he's an arms manufacturer who's willing to sell to anyone with the ability to pay, xxi but that would be another sermon.
+He also has a troubling sense of corporate power in society, especially in influencing politics, which might sound familiar to many here.
+Yet, at the same time, he recognizes the power of true religious faith, as in his daughter Barbara.
 Most of all, he's an honest and generous business leader, committed to eradicating all vestiges of poverty for everyone within his realm of power and influence.
 As for Barbara, she gains a bigger vision of fighting poverty than by charity alone.
 She learns of the importance of systematic change, harnessing the power of capitalism as appropriate.
 In the end she regains a sadder-but-wiser understanding of spiritual power as well, to which she remains committed.
-She now sees her work not as a bribe of heaven, converting hungry people by giving them bread, but instead engaged, systemic work throughout society, raising hell to heaven and man to God.^{xxii}
+She now sees her work not as a bribe of heaven, converting hungry people by giving them bread, but instead as engaged, systemic action throughout society. xxiii